Vanshiii203/Coffee-shop-sales-analysis-/README.md

 - Pie chart displaying the distribution of sales across various product categories, such as coffee, tea, bakery items, etc., helping to understand product popularity.

 **Tools Used**:
-- Microsoft Excel: Utilized for data processing, analysis, and the creation of the interactive dashboard.
+- Microsoft Excel: Used Pivot table and charts to summarize and analyze large datasets, allowing for dynamic data exploration and visualize data trends, comparisons, and distributions, making the insights easily interpretable.

 **Insights Derived**:
 - Peak Sales Hours: Identified the busiest hours of operation, aiding in resource and inventory management.